adrianolszewski/model-based-testing-hypotheses/README.md

 "_In conclusion, although the likelihood ratio approach has clear statistical advantages, computationally the Wald interval/test is far easier.
 In practice, provided the sample size is not too small, and the Wald intervals are constructed on an appropriate scale, **they will usually be reasonable** (hence their use in statistical software packages).
 In small samples however the likelihood ratio approach may be preferred._" [Wald vs likelihood ratio test](https://thestatsgeek.com/2014/02/08/wald-vs-likelihood-ratio-test/)

+9. Wald's may not perform well when sample sizes are small or when the distribution of the parameter estimates deviates from normality.
+In other words, Wald tests assume that the log-likelihood curve (or surface) is quadratic.
+LRT does not, thus is more robust to the non-normality of the sampling distribution of the parameter of interest.

-I quickly wrote a simulation using the general linear model with a single 3-level categorical predictor, response sampled from the normal distribution, with parameters chosen empirically so that the p-values span several orders of magnitude under the inreasing sample size.
-The observations in the two above quotes are reflected by the results.
+I quickly wrote a simulation using the general linear model with a single 3-level categorical predictor (just for fun), response sampled from the normal distribution, with parameters chosen empirically so that the p-values span several orders of magnitude under the inreasing sample size.
+The statements made in point 8 and 9 reflected by the results.
+Under normality of the parameter sampling (natural in this scenario), f**or N>10-20 the differences betweeh the methods are negligible so there's no need to blame Wald's and pray LRT**.

 ```r
 set.seed(1000)
 do.call(rbind,